 Eligibility for legal aid is strictly means tested and entitlement will depend upon the matters mentioned above.
 However Andrew Williams offers competitive private client rates to clients who are not eligible for Legal Aid assistance.

-Engaging a Private Lawyer for a legal aided case
+Private Lawyer for a legal aided case

 It is possible to engage a private lawyer to work on a legally aided case.
 Enquiries should be directed to the Legal Aid Commission of WA.